ashokharnal/bigdata/README.md

-# Files in this repo are a collection from my teachings in
+About this repo

-Big Data and Data Analytics at FORE School of Management.
+Files in this repo are a collection from my teachings in Big Data and Data Analytics at FORE School of Management.